In which

 I wonder, if I was born white, if I would fear for nothing but my own glory.
 To have only one need that burns so bright, but for it to be something so easily denied by the world…

 But God put me in this body and I do not doubt His choice, reconstruction regardless.
 When the mission is done, there will be glory enough to spare.
 I wonder when I’ll be able to trust Geraldine with the truth about why I’m here.
 Or if I can trust her at all.
 There’s a circus stranded up here due to a Confederate straggler.
 She wanted nothing to do with such ‘unintellectual drivel’ but during the sermon today, the pastor condemned some…ribald comedienne that’s touring with them.
-So now she has to see the circus to understand what’s so upsetting about her.
+So now she has to see the circus to understand what’s so upsetting about it.
 She’ll either be a great ally to our cause or an interminable amount of trouble.
 I suppose that’s already the case.

 Maybe, if God wills it, after her education and the chaos that’ll ensue when all is said and done, we’ll simply be friends, her and I. I have so few of them my age, now that I think about it.
 I can only hope.
 Rest comfortably, Mother.
 I haven’t forgotten why I’m here.